A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: A branch-and-cut algorithm

 Adding the above inequalities can still result in layouts with few disconnected components (e.g., see Figure \ref{fig:disc_infeasible2a}).
 We generate violated constraints and add them to the branch-and-bound process as a remedy.
 This step is done separately for the entrance and exit.
 As before, let $D^{int}$ indicate the driving cells currently active in the infeasible solution.
 We let $D^{int}_{\entrancex \entrancey}$ denote the driving cells that have a directed path to the entrance cell and $D^{int}_{\exitx \exity}$ be the set of active driving cells that can be reached via directed paths from the exit.
 These sets are shown using the dark and light purple nodes in Figures \ref{fig:disc_infeasible2b} and \ref{fig:disc_infeasible2c}, respectively.

 To ensure the connectivity of driveways to the entrance, if $|D^{int}_{\entrancex \entrancey}| < |D^{int}|$, we first assign weights to the arcs in $\grid$.
 Arcs connecting active drive cells, i.e., the ones for which the $z$ variables are one, are assigned a weight $M$.
 Every other arc is assigned a weight of one.
-We then create a new super-source and connect arcs from it to all vertices in $D^{int}_{\entrancex \entrancey}$.
+We then create a new super-source and connect arcs from it to all nodes in $D^{int}_{\entrancex \entrancey}$.
 Similarly, we connect all other active driving cells $D^{int} \setminus D^{int}_{\entrancex \entrancey}$ to a newly created super-sink.
 The arcs incident to the super-source and super-sink are also assigned a weight of $M$.
 In Figure \ref{fig:disc_infeasible2b}, the purple and gray nodes at the top left and bottom right represent the super-source and super-sink, respectively.
 We then solve a minimum weighted edge cut problem between these nodes to find partitions $\onewaypartitioncomp_{\entrancex \entrancey}$ and $\onewaypartition_{\entrancex \entrancey}$ that separate $D^{int} \setminus D^{int}_{\entrancex \entrancey}$ and $D^{int}_{\entrancex \entrancey}$, respectively.
 By assigning a weight of one to arcs with inactive $z$ variables and large weights to the rest, this edge cut set has minimum cardinality (see the pink arcs in the example).
 Consequently, the resulting feasibility cut will feature fewer terms on the right-hand side, enhancing its effectiveness.
 The number of arcs in $\gridarcset$ is a good choice for $M$.
-Note that $D^{int} \setminus D^{int}_{\entrancex \entrancey}$ can have more than one connected component, as seen in Figure \ref{fig:disc_infeasible2b}.
+Note that $G(D^{int} \setminus D^{int}_{\entrancex \entrancey})$ can have more than one connected component, as seen in Figure \ref{fig:disc_infeasible2b}.
 In such situations, multiple edge cut sets can be generated to separate each component from the rest, but this would require more computational effort.
 The partitions and edge cut set generate a feasibility cut, which can be strengthened with parking variables as shown in \eqref{eq:strongedgecutconstraints1}.